CogitoErgoCode/CogitoErgoCode.github.io/_posts/2022-02-25-rewire-your-brain.markdown

 Unfortunately, I've let myself go for over a decade and because I am ectomorphic I've returned to a state that doesn't resemble the hard work of my youth.
 Having said that, I intend to slowly build back over time.

 - Salmon, eggs, some cheese, blueberries, almonds, spinach, turkey, avocado, fresh garlic, avocado oil for cooking, olive oil for dressing, olives, high fiber.
+- Organic, Grass-fed, and Non-GMO being of vital importance.
 - Exersize and light therapy "sunlight" (Vitamin D) are also beneficial.
 - Avoid all forms of [smoking](https://www.youtube.com/embed/Tgp-oZ_f6Xk)
 - Avoid all forms of heavy drinking.